ALWAYS SHOW UP

 On appeal, the Ranch complained that the dog ate its summons or some such nonsense.
 The Court of Appeals didn’t forgive the Ranch’s non-appearance, but it did reverse the damages.
 The Court thought Pitts’ conclusory testimony about the value of the trees and land was a little too light on fact to support the award.
 Additionally, the trial court had observed during the damages hearing that the $36,000 was probably too much, but maybe it would get the non-appearing Defendant’s attention.
 From that aside the Court of Appeals suspected that maybe the trial judge had assessed $36,000 to punish a no-show.

 The case went back down for a new hearing, but there’s an important lesson her anyway: not showing up does not endear a defendant to a court.

 Pitts v.
 Pine Meadow Ranch, Inc., 589 P.2d 767 (1978).
 The Pitts alleged that Pine Meadows Ranch or its agents intentionally and willfully trespassed on their unimproved real property, used it as a junkyard and a garbage dump, drilled a well in the middle of it, and destroyed a number of beautiful trees.
 The Pitts claimed damages in the amount of the full market value of the real property, being $16,000, of which $5,000 was the value of the trees, for which they claimed treble damages under Utah Statute § 78-38-3, together with punitive damages of $10,000.

 The Ranch didn’t answer the complaint, and the trial court granted default judgment.
 After that, the court took Howard Pitts’ testimony under oath, and granted judgment in the amount prayed for, $36,000.
-The Ranch moved to vacate the judgment, which was denied, and it appealed.
+The Ranch moved to vacate the judgment, which was denied.